janikvonrotz/janikvonrotz.ch/content/post/2019-01-30-generate-pkcs12-key-and-truststores-with-puppet.md

 **Edit 1:** Compare sha1 of cert to assert if import should be executed.
 **Edit 2:** On create keystore check not if store file already exist, but check if cert in keystore matches the sha1.
 The check should also act as expected if file does not exist.
+**Edit 3:** Remove the create empty truststore task.
+If the truststore file does not exist, the keytool import command will create the file.

 The manifest is kept fairly simple.
 However, you might ask why we have to merge our second certificate from a pkcs12 store.
 The answer is a bit more complicated.
 The openssl and keytool utilities help generating and managing key material.
 They provide similar tasks, but differ heavy in specific features.
 Here are the most important differences:

-* Keytool cannot create pkcs12 stores from a certificate and key.
 * Openssl cannot manipulate existing pkcs12 stores.
 * Openssl cannot create pkcs12 with multiple certificates and keys.
+* ~~Keytool cannot create pkcs12 stores from a certificate and key.~~
-* Keytool cannot import certificates and keys into an existing pkcs12 store, however, it can import a pkcs12 store into an existing one.
+* ~~Keytool cannot import certificates and keys into an existing pkcs12 store, however, it can import a pkcs12 store into an existing one.~~

+**Edit 3:** Some of my claims turned out be wrong.

 Hope this helps to understand the design decisions made here much better.